 Note: Pre-production Civic models and accessories for the Japan market shown in this story, including features, specifications, launch timing, availability, and future models, is subject to change without notice.

-New sources, photos and video courtesy of Honda Motor Co., Ltd., and Honda Access Co., Ltd.
+New sources and photos courtesy of Honda Motor Co., Ltd., and Honda Access Co., Ltd.